Introduction-to-Tornado/Introduction-to-Tornado/README.markdown

 ## Sample code for the book

-The code for the examples in the book is grouped by chapter, with complete application examples that you can run on your own.
+These are the complete code examples for the chapters in the [forthcoming O'Reilly book](http://shop.oreilly.com/product/0636920021292.do), with complete application examples that you can run on your own.
 These shouldn't require anything beyond the basic install of Tornado and Python 2.6+, except for the MongoDB examples (which obviously require MongoDB, as well as pymongo).

 ## Contact